Memphis Redbirds: Pacific Coast League (1998–2020)

-Triple-A East / International League (2021–present)
+International League (2021–present)

 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 As a result, the Pacific Coast League was disbanded, and the Redbirds were placed in the Triple-A East, where they continued to serve as the top farm club for the St. Louis Cardinals.
 Memphis began competition in the new league on May 4 with a 7–5 loss to the Durham Bulls at AutoZone Park.
 They lost the next four games before collecting their first Triple-A East win with a 7–6 victory in 10 innings over Durham on May 9.
 Memphis ended the season in fifth place in the Southeastern Division with a 57–63 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 Memphis placed 12th in the league standings.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Memphis finished the tournament tied for 13th place with a 4–4 record.
+Overall, they went 61–67.

+Prior to the 2022 season, the Redbirds were sold to Diamond Baseball Holdings, a group which operates other affiliated Minor League Baseball teams and is led by Pat Battle and former team owner Peter B. Freund.
 In 2022, the Triple-A East became known as the International League (IL), the name historically used by the regional circuit prior to the 2021 reorganization.
 Memphis began IL play with an Opening Night win against the Gwinnett Stripers, 2–1, at AutoZone Park on April 5.
 They ended the season in sixth place in the Western Division at 73–77.
+The league began using a split-season format in 2023 in which the teams with the best league-wide records at the end of each half have qualified for the playoffs.
+Memphis missed the first-half title by nine-and-a-half games, placing eighth at 39–36.
+They dropped further back in the second half, placing 17th at 32–42, fifteen-and-a-half games back.
+Overall, the team went 71–78.
+Luken Baker won the International League Most Valuable Player Award and Masyn Winn was chosen for the IL Top MLB Prospect Award.
+In 2024, Memphis tied for seventh place in the first-half with a 38–37 mark, 12 games out of first.
+They finished in 10th place in the second half at 36–37, eleven-and-a-half games back.
+Their full season record was an even 74–74.
+In 2025, Memphis placed sixth in the first half at 41–32 and tied for ninth in the second half at 39–36.
+Overall, they went 80–68.
+Shortstop JJ Wetherholt won the 2025 IL Top MLB Prospect Award.